top of page

 MENTORING FOR YOUNG WOMEN WHO LIVE IN HOSTING CENTERS, HAS EXCLUSIVE FEATURES:

-• Mentors should be aware that their mentor may have problems in developing a close and trusting relationship with them due to their past experiences of neglect or violence;
+• Mentors should be aware that their mentor may have problems developing a close and trusting relationship with them due to their past experiences of neglect or violence;

 • Both mentors and mentors must have good support from the program team;

-• An approach that goes beyond the construction of mentoring relationships, helping young people to develop life skills, such as problem solving and goal setting, professional training, financial and domestic management and the search for accommodation
+• An approach that goes beyond the construction of mentoring relationships, helping young people to develop life skills, such as problem-solving and goal setting, professional training, financial and domestic management, and the search for accommodation

 • Establishing networks and links with community resources and services that enable young people to successfully transition to independent living when they leave the care center system